DXHeroes/knowledge-base-content/practices/risk_analysis.md

 - Natural – Weather, natural disasters, or disease.
 - Political – Changes in tax, public opinion, government policy, or foreign influence.

-Tools such as **SWOT Analysis** ,**Failure Mode** and **Effects Analysis** can also help you uncover threats, while **Scenario Analysis** helps you explore possible future threats.
+Various tools can be used to uncover possible threats such as **SWOT Analysis** ,**Failure Mode** and **Effects Analysis** ,while **Scenario Analysis** helps you explore possible future threats.

 **2. Estimate Risk**

+After identification of threats that can be faced, two factors need to be calculated:
+- Likelihood of these threats being realized
+- Possible impact of these threats.

-Once you've identified the threats you're facing, you need to calculate out both the likelihood of these threats being realized, and their possible impact.One way of doing this is to make your best estimate of the probability of the event occurring, and then to multiply this by the amount it will cost you to set things right if it happens.
-This gives you a value for the risk:
+So if we can estimate the exact probability of that event occuring and then multiply that by the factor that will cost us to make the things backwards in right condition.
+Value for the risk can be calculated by :

 ```
 Risk Value = Probability of Event x Cost of Event